zkejid/spring-boot-demo/README.md

 1. Index page on "/" path.
 It shows textual description of application.
 2. Statistics page on "/statistics" path.
 It shows small textual report.
-Now it consists of total count of employees.
+Now it consists of total count of employees and average salary.